edquant/edh7916/_lessons/interactive.md

 options since they can be changed on the fly.

 The good news is that plotly in R works very similarly to ggplot.
-In fact, as you may have seen in a prior homework assignment, it's often trivial to convert a static ggplot figure into an interactive plotly figure.
+In fact, it's often trivial to convert a static ggplot figure into an interactive plotly figure.
 In this lesson, however, I'll show you how to use plotly's particular interface, which is a little different.

 As a note, most of what I'm showing you here is just code from [the R plotly website](https://plotly.com/r/) that I've modified to replicate